 District Six, or “Distrik Ses” in Afrikaans, was a bohemian, mixed neighborhood in every sense of the word.
-It was crowded with a multiracial blend of working class people, Jews, Muslims, and Christians alike, many of whom were descended from freed slaves and immigrants.
-In the mid–20th century, a population of roughly 60,000 lived there.
+It was crowded with a multiracial blend of working class people, Jews, Muslims, and Christians alike, many of whom were descended from formerly enslaved people and immigrants.
+In the mid-20th century, a population of roughly 60,000 lived there.
 Unfortunately, District Six was also at the epicenter of apartheid in Cape Town, and still bears its scars.

 After South Africa’s National Party gained power in 1948, its all-white government began enforcing policies of racial segregation known as apartheid.
 In the 1960s and ’70s, the segregating Group Areas Act saw all the non-white residents of District Six evicted and relocated further outside the city.
 It was called “slum clearing,” but the true intention was to fill the desirably located neighborhood with white residents and high rises.

 District Six became a symbol of apartheid oppression.
 A group called Hands Off District Six protested the redevelopment of their bulldozed neighborhood.
 It remained empty.
 When anti-apartheid legislation came to fruition, reparations were paid to the resettled residents of the district.
 Some of them, along with their descendants, have been permitted to move back to the area.
 Others have been given financial compensation, but righting the wrongs is slow and still ongoing.